Jaick-John/Mf_Intern_Tasks/README.md

 This task involves using the matplotlib library to visualize data.
 ### Task 4:
 This task involves performing exploratory data analysis on a dataset.

+### Task 5:
+Engineer new features and select relevant features for model training.